 Try this fun exercise in your next meeting for an AHA!
 Moment that creates highly engaged employees.
-And as Old Man Winter continues to hang on across much of the country, this is a topical mental health break too:
+Despite the hot weather in most of North America right now, this is a mental health break too:

 - Ask each member of your team to pretend that they’re a travel agent.
-Simply tell your team “I want to go on a vacation and see beautiful sights with my spouse and 2 little ones” and ask them to write down where they’re going to send you.
+Simply tell your team “I want to go on a vacation and see beautiful sights with my spouse and 2 little ones.”
+Ask them to write down where they’re going to send you.
 Do a quick round robin debrief… you’ll probably get a lot of “beach” suggestions.

 - Next, tell them that your “2 little ones” are puppies.
 Where will they send you now?
 The all-inclusive they had in their mind the first time is definitely out!